The Basics of Real Estate: The Beginner’s 2025 Guide

 Title Insurance

 Mortgage lenders require you to secure lender's title insurance.
 This protects the lender from anyone that might come forward later claiming ownership of the property.
 The title company conducts a title search to ensure there aren't any liens on the property, and the title insurance protects those interests.
+As a real estate investor, you can also buy owner's title insurance which protects your interests in the property from any future claims as well.

 Types of Real Estate